Why Beyoncé , Lady Gaga and More Stars Were M.I.A. at the 2018 Met Gala

 So, where was the "Formation" singer?
 According to Vogue, the artist and her hubby took a last-minute vacation ahead of their On the Run II tour.

 Chrissy Teigen: Teigen also skipped this year's Met Gala.
 The model is currently pregnant with her second child.
 She and husband John Legend are expecting a baby boy in June.
-While the Lip Sync Battle host admitted she was "very jealous" she was not attending the event, she also made light of the situation by providing a tutorial for her messy bun and sharing a photo of her lying on the couch—writing "waiting for my turn on the carpet."
+While the Lip Sync Battle host admitted she was "very jealous" she was not attending the event, she also made light of the situation by providing a tutorial for her messy bun and sharing a photo of her resting on the couch—writing "waiting for my turn on the carpet."

 Neilson Barnard/Getty Images for The Huffington Post

 Taylor Swift: Even though the singer was a chairman for the 2016 Met Gala, she missed the 2018 ball.
-The "Delicate" singer is in the midst of rehearsals for her reputation tour, which kicks off tonight.
+The "Delicate" singer was in the midst of rehearsals for her reputation tour, which kicks off tonight.

-Kanye West: This is the second year the rapper has missed the Met Gala.
-While he attended the 2016 soiree with his wife Kim Kardashian, he reportedly skipped last year's event to stay home with their kids.
+Kanye West: This is the second year in a row that the rapper has missed the Met Gala.
+While he attended the 2016 soirée with his wife Kim Kardashian, he reportedly skipped last year's event to stay home with their kids.
 As for this year's absence, the Keeping Up With the Kardashians star addressed it on Twitter.

 Lady Gaga: Even though Lady Gaga didn't attend the 2017 Met Gala, fans were hoping she'd make an appearance this year.
-Last year, the "Bad Romance" star tweeted she missed the Met Gala because she was filming A Star is Born with Bradley Cooper.
-While the singer didn't cite an exact reason for her absence, she tweeted that she was "making music n' stuff" on April 26.
+Last year, the "Bad Romance" star tweeted she missed the Met Gala because she was filming A Star Is Born with Bradley Cooper.
+While the singer didn't cite an exact reason for this year's absence, she tweeted that she was "making music n' stuff" on April 26.
 Plus, Mother Monster suggested she's dressed for the theme before.
-Yesterday, the artists tweeted the music video for "Judas."
+Yesterday, the artist tweeted the music video for "Judas."

 Evan Agostini/Invision/AP

-Lupita Nyong'o, Cate Blanchettand Kristin Stewart: While these women have all attended the star-studded event before, they seem to all be gearing up for the 2018 Cannes Film Festival, which kicks off today.
+Lupita Nyong'o, Cate Blanchettand Kristen Stewart: While these women have attended the star-studded event before, they seem to all be gearing up for the 2018 Cannes Film Festival, which kicks off today.
 Stewart and Blanchett are both on the festival's jury this year, and Nyong'o tweeted about the festival and the film 355 on Tuesday.

 Neilson Barnard/Getty Images

 Miranda Kerr: Despite attending last year, Kerr skipped this year soirée.
-The supermodel didn't cite a specific reason for her absence, However, in November, E!
+The supermodel didn't cite a specific reason for her absence.
+However, in November, E!
 News reported that the supermodel is pregnant.

-Reese Witherspoon: Even though Witherspoon has attended the event in the past, she skipped this year's soiree.
-The actress posted an Instagram video hard at work on a set with her daughter Ava.
-She also tagged Crate & Barrel, suggesting she was working on her partnership with the brand.
+Reese Witherspoon: Even though Witherspoon has attended the event in the past, she skipped this year's gala.
+The actress posted an Instagram video of her hard at work on a set with her daughter Ava.
+She also tagged Crate and Barrel, suggesting she was working on her partnership with the brand.